Review process

 Peer-review process

 SRLS employs a double-blind peer-review process, ensuring that both authors and reviewers remain anonymous to each other.
+We also follow the COPE guidlines regarding the peer review.

 Editors are responsible for assigning submitted papers to external reviewers who have expertise in the field and have published related works.